ediazdearce1/Cohort_Builder/README.md

 There are 3 csvs with order data that is pulled directly out of shopfiy reporting.
 (Shopify automatically divides them up into different CSV's depending on the the number of orders)

-There is some test code in this that will break if you run with a new subset of orders but I'm not really sure what to do with that.
+There is some test code in this that will break if you run with a new subset of orders

-DJ travy B please tell me what to do ;)